AudioGenius-ai/worktree-manager/README.md

 # Worktree Manager

 A template for AI-powered parallel development using git worktrees.
-Clone any repo, work on multiple features simultaneously with Claude, Codex, and Gemini.
+Work on multiple features simultaneously with Claude, Codex, and Gemini - each in isolated worktrees.

 ## Why?